-This morning I’m going on the Mississippi River on a river trip on the Steamboat Natchez as hopefully it’ll be a good way to get another view of the city.
+This morning I’m going on the Mississippi River on a trip on the Steamboat Natchez as hopefully it’ll be a good way to get another view of the city.
 I’ve always thought seeing a place from the river gives you a new perspective on it, and this one is no different.
-Tip – if you take the trip, don’t bother with the lunch: it’s extra cash, so I didn’t bother and when I wandered down to see what was being served I’m glad I didn’t.
+Tip – if you take the trip, don’t bother with the lunch.
+It’s a paid-for extra, but I didn’t ‘bite’, and when I wandered down to see what was being served I’m glad I didn’t.
 It didn’t look too bad, I just thought it was expensive.

-Back on dry land I find a micro-brewery, Crescent City Brewhouse, for lunch: beer and food are good.
-I’d decided to go back and look at the photos I saw in the market yesterday so I walk down Decatur Street, browsing in the shops on either side of the road.
+Back on dry land I find a micro-brewery, Crescent City Brewhouse, for lunch.
+The beer and food are good.
+I’d decided earlier to go back and look at the photos I saw in the market yesterday so I walk down Decatur Street, browsing in the shops on either side of the road.
 I buy a couple of souvenirs on the way before arriving back at the French Market.
-I decide to buy the photos of Bourbon Street, they’re a bit pricey but well shot and framed so hopefully will look good on the wall back home.
-Before leaving I go and sit in the Market Cafe again – there’s a three piece band playing today – and they are very good, lots of blues-y numbers and some good musicianship.
+Today I decide to buy the photos of Bourbon Street.
+They are a bit pricey but are well shot and framed.
+Hopefully they will look good on a wall back home!
+Before leaving I go and sit in the Market Cafe again – there’s a three piece band playing today – and they are very good, with lots of blues-y numbers and some good musicianship.

 Lafitte’s Blacksmith Shop Bar

 I’d read about Lafitte’s Blacksmith Shop, “reputed to be the oldest structure used as a bar in the United States”, so a bit of a legendary place.
-It’s on Bourbon Street but a few blocks up so I say goodbye to the ‘Bourbon madness’ and walk up the street in peace and quiet until I find the bar.
-You could almost walk past the place as it’s not very well lit at all, and quite unassuming in fact.
-Inside it’s sedate, quiet and great.
+It’s on Bourbon Street but a few blocks up.
+So I say ‘goodbye’ to the ‘Bourbon madness’ and walk up the street in peace and quiet until I find the bar.
+You could almost walk past the place as it’s not very well lit at all.
+It’s quite unassuming in fact.
+Inside it’s sedate, quiet – and great.
 Make sure to pay it a visit.
-I sit at the bar, the barman is busy but he’s friendly and chats when he can and, after a nightcap or two, it’s back to the hotel for bed.
+I sit at the bar, the barman is busy but he’s friendly and chats when he can.
+After a nightcap or two, it’s back to the hotel for bed.
 Tomorrow, it’s time to hit the road and leave New Orleans behind!